 Corporate Taxes and Retail Prices

+Higher corporate taxes must result in lower payments to shareholders, lower wages, or higher product prices.
 We study the impact of corporate taxes on barcode-level product prices using linked survey and administrative data.
-Our empirical strategy exploits the dichotomy between the location of production and the location of sales, providing estimates free from confounding demand shocks.
-We find significant effects of corporate taxes on prices with a net-of-tax elasticity of 0.17.
-The effects are larger for lower-price items and products purchased by low-income households and weaker for high-leverage firms.
-Approximately 31% of corporate tax incidence falls on consumers, suggesting that models used by policymakers significantly underestimate the incidence of corporate taxes on consumers.
+Our empirical strategy exploits the dichotomy between the location of production and the location of sales, providing estimates free from confounding local demand shocks.
+We find significant effects of corporate taxes on prices with a net-of-tax elasticity of 0.24.
+We find null effects on prices for firms subject to personal income taxes or to full sales apportionment.
+Approximately half of corporate tax incidence falls on consumers, suggesting that models used by policymakers may significantly underestimate the incidence of corporate taxes on consumers.
+Pass-through is larger for products purchased by high-income households, higher priced goods, and in less competitive markets.